sathomas/jsDataV.is/src/text/ch2/02-zooming-panning.md

 };
 ```

 And with that addition, our chart is now interactive.
 Users can zoom in to see as much detail as they want.
-There is a small problem, though.
-Our visualization doesn't give users a way to zoom back out.
-Obviously we can't use the selection plugin to zoom out since that would require selecting outside of the current chart area.
+There is a small problem, though: our visualization doesn't give users a way to zoom back out.
+Obviously we can't use the selection plugin to zoom out since that would require users to select outside the current chart area.
 Instead, we can add a button to the page to reset the zoom level.
 You can see the button in line 9 of the markup below.
 It's right after the `<div>` that holds the chart.

 ``` {.html .numberLines .line-9}
 <!DOCTYPE html>